 Start from scratch

-When starting from scratch, the first step is to create a new document.
-In the creation process, you’ll have a couple options:
+When starting from scratch, you’ll have a couple options:

 Start from template: Use the bundled product documentation template that puts in place a page structure that you can then adjust to your needs.